The Relationship Between Teens’ Teeth and Self-Confidence

 Teens who have self-confidence issues that stem from how their teeth look can be helped in a few ways.
 First, they should be shown how to take care of their oral health better.
 Brushing, flossing, and using mouthwash are all great ways to improve oral health.
 Using teeth whitening toothpaste that has enough fluoride in it can also help teens who do not think their teeth are white enough.
 In many cases, these types of toothpaste produce a placebo effect that leads to self-confidence improvements as soon as a teen switches to them.

 For teens with misaligned or crooked teeth, wearing braces is a great option.
 Because braces can also lead to some teasing and awkwardness, they can consider invisible braces.
 These are very discreet and work very well to align and straighten teeth.
 Those who do not want to wear the braces during the day can also consider night time clear aligners.
 These work during the night but take a bit longer to produce the desired effects.
+Night time aligners are a great option for teens who do not want to manage full time aligners.
+For more information, consider this resource on the best night time aligners.

 Because of how visible they are, many teens do not want to wear metal braces.
 You can check out this guide on wire braces vs clear braces – the pros and cons by ALIGNERCO to see how metal braces and clear aligners compare.
 ALIGNERCO makes it cheaper to get teeth straightened by offering several affordable invisible braces options.
 They also have an impression kit that helps you take a dental impression so their team of experts can create the best invisible braces for you.